Get heatindex

 hi.heatindex(300,0.5)

-This returns the heat index in Kelvin.
+This returns the heat index in kelvin.

 If, instead, we have an array of temperature and an array of relative humidity, we can feed those to heatindex